-The PETA employees backed their van up to the porch and threw biscuits to Maya, who was sitting on her porch, hoping to coax her off her property and therefore give PETA the ability to claim she was a stray dog “at large” whom they could therefore legally impound.
+The PETA employees backed their van up to the porch and threw biscuits to Maya, who was sitting on her porch, trying to coax her off the property whom PETA could impound as a “stray” at-large.
 In Virginia, PETA is licensed as an “animal shelter.”
 But Maya refused to stay off the property and after grabbing the biscuit, ran back to the safety of her porch.
-Knowing that no one was around—not only because they knew the schedules of the families, but because they paid local children money to leave the area—one of the employees went onto the property and stole Maya.
-But larceny wasn’t the only law the PETA employees would break.
-Virginia law requires dogs to be held for five days before they can be killed by shelters.
+The PETA representative went onto the property and took Maya.
+Moreover, Virginia law requires dogs to be held for five days before they can be killed by “shelters.”
 It also requires private shelters like PETA to notify the municipal animal control shelter of any “stray” dogs they take in.
 PETA would do neither.
 Within hours, Maya was dead.
 PETA had killed her with a lethal dose of poison.

 When the family returned and found Maya missing, they searched around the neighborhood before checking the video on a surveillance camera mounted on their porch.
 According to a local news report, “[the family’s] lot is neat, with mulched flower beds, a trampoline and a jungle gym.
 The security camera was mounted in the hopes of keeping what little the family has.”
 It was on the video that they saw the PETA van and recognized the woman who had come to their house on prior occasions to talk to them about Maya.
 They called PETA and asked for Maya’s return.
-PETA lied to them, claiming it did not have the dog and that no dogs were picked up from the trailer park.
-When PETA was told that its employees had been filmed taking the dog, they hung up.
+According to a family spokesperson, PETA claimed it did not have the dog and that no dogs were picked up from the trailer park.
+When PETA was told that its representatives had been filmed taking the dog, they hung up.
 Shortly afterward, a PETA attorney called and informed the family that Maya was dead.
 She was not the only one.

-Moreover, had he done his research, Agar would have discovered that Maya’s theft and killing is not the first time PETA has taken animals from the public under false pretenses and put those animals to death.
+Moreover, had he done his research, Agar would have discovered that Maya’s killing is not the first time PETA has taken animals from the public under questionable or false pretenses and put those animals to death.
 Rescuers, private individuals, shelters, and veterinarians have, over the years, stated that they turned over animals to PETA after PETA promised to find them homes only to learn that PETA killed the animals, in some cases within minutes of taking them.
-Nor is Maya’s case even the first time that PETA employees have been arrested over their taking and killing of animals.
 In a 2007 North Carolina criminal trial against two different PETA employees, jurors heard similar testimony.
 That case would prove even more sordid than Maya’s.

 At trial, the PETA staff who killed the animals admitted to doing so and further admitted that the animals were healthy, calling them “adorable” and “perfect.”
 But the fact that they were healthy did not spare any of the animals the needle—nor did the fact that they promised the people they received the animals from that they would find them homes.
 They were doing the job PETA paid them to do; and that job was to acquire and kill animals.

-For over four months, PETA remained silent as to why they stole and killed Maya, refusing to answer any questions from reporters and others.
+For over four months, PETA remained silent as to why they took and killed Maya, refusing to answer any questions from reporters and others.
 Then, in late February, as the Governor of Virginia was weighing whether to sign a bill that Virginia legislators overwhelmingly approved—a bill that came to be called the “Anti-PETA bill” and was designed to strip PETA of its ability to take in and kill animals—PETA broke its silence.
-PETA claimed Maya was killed by “mistake,” and defying credulity, they explained that the same PETA employee who had earlier sat on the porch with Maya’s family talking to them about Maya’s care and who was filmed taking Maya from that same porch, who paid local children money to leave the area so they could take Maya without any witnesses, killed her that very day after having mistaken her for a different dog.
-The “apology” was not only another devastating admission of guilt, but further evidence that killing healthy animals was business as usual for PETA employees, so commonplace that the only excuse PETA could offer for her death was that in taking her life, a PETA employee had mistaken her for another perfectly healthy animal they had decided to kill.
+PETA claimed Maya was killed by “mistake,” and defying credulity, they explained that the same PETA representative who had earlier sat on the porch with Maya’s family talking to them about Maya’s care and was filmed taking Maya from that same porch, mistook her for a different dog.
+The “apology” was not only another devastating admission of guilt, but further evidence that killing healthy animals was business as usual for PETA representatives, so commonplace that the only excuse PETA could offer for her death was that in taking her life, a PETA employee had mistaken her for another perfectly healthy animal they had decided to kill.
 Was it likewise a “mistake” that five other animals—two kittens, a puppy, a one year old lab-mix, and another Chihuahua—ended up dead from the same location and on the same day, too?
-In the end, though PETA claimed to be “devastated” by Maya’s death, the claim was contradicted by the facts, and, given its timing, motivated not by honesty, transparency or genuine contrition, but political necessity as VDACS had opened an investigation into Maya’s abduction and killing and the state of Virginia sat poised to pass an animal protection law aimed at protecting animals from PETA.
+In the end, though PETA claimed to be “devastated” by Maya’s death, the claim was contradicted by the facts, and, given its timing, motivated not by honesty, transparency or genuine contrition, but political necessity as VDACS had opened an investigation into Maya’s killing and the state of Virginia sat poised to pass an animal protection law aimed at protecting animals from PETA.

 As public fervor over PETA’s killing of Maya spread, a former PETA employee came forward, shedding even more light on how disingenuous PETA’s claims of devastation at the killing Maya were.
 Explaining that killing healthy animals at PETA was not an anomaly but rather “standard operating procedure” Heather Harper-Troje, the wife of a U.S. diplomat who is serving at the American embassy in Honduras and one-time PETA field worker, publically uncovered the inner workings at PETA when she worked there as no former employee ever had.
 “I know from firsthand experience that the PETA leadership has no problem lying,” she wrote.
 “I was told regularly to not enter animals into the log, or to euthanize off site in order to prevent animals from even entering the building.
 I was told regularly to greatly overestimate the weight of animals whose euthanasia we recorded in order to account for what would have otherwise been missing ‘blue juice’ (the chemical used to euthanize), because that allowed us to euthanize animals off the books.
 I was told regularly to say whatever I had to say in order to get people to surrender animals to me, lying was not only acceptable, it was encouraged.”
 The purpose of seizing these animals, according to Harper-Troje, was “to euthanize the[m] immediately.”